Version 3.x is required to use the LaTeX and color features as demonstrated here – see Quick Start>

 Result

-Example 3 – Demonstrate summation with sine and cosine trig functions.
+Advanced Example 3: Demonstrate summation with sine and cosine trig functions.

 Enter a shortcode block like this…